partisiablockchain/dapp-playground/README.md

 * "Send a salary as a secret input to an average salary contract."

+Send a secret input from a given account to a given deployed average salary contract, so it can be included in the Zk computation.

 * "Compute average salary, starting the ZK computation."

 Start the computation of the average salary, can only be called by the owner of the contract, i.e.